TsvetinaIvanova/xaml-docs/Controls/RadScheduleView/Content/radscheduleview-styles-and-templates-appointment-style.md

 	xmlns:local="clr-namespace:Telerik.Windows.Controls;assembly=Telerik.Windows.Controls.ScheduleView"

+>
 						If you are using the default OfficeBlack theme or you've set a different theme with StyleManager, you should copy all the referenced resources from the RadScheduleView XAML file into your project.
+					>

-If you are using [Implicit Styles](f7b879d9-62ca-42c3-a919-983c7cbc79a2) and merge the ResourceDictionaries, you will be able to reference the needed resources directly.
+						If you are using <link xlink:href="f7b879d9-62ca-42c3-a919-983c7cbc79a2" xmlns:xlink="http://www.w3.org/1999/xlink" xmlns="http://ddue.schemas.microsoft.com/authoring/2003/5">Implicit Styles</link> and merge the ResourceDictionaries, you will be able to reference the needed resources directly.

 Note that you have both __HorizontalStyle__ and __VerticalStyle__.
 					RadScheduleView supports __Orientation__ for all its view definitions.
 Therefore a HorizontalStyle is applied when the appointment is horizontally oriented, while the VerticalStyle is applied when the appointment is vertically oriented.
 				>
 						When making changes to the generated AppointmentStyleSelector, you should apply those changes to both the HorizontalStyle and the VerticalStyle in order for your appointments to look consistent in all views.

 So, let's for example modify the background color and style of the appointments: